Meet Chris Keenan, the Owner of Kingdom Sports

 - 1995 – 2003: Kalamazoo Kingdom (United Soccer Leagues)

 - 2000: United Soccer Leagues Olympic Development Program National Camp

 1984: NCAA Finalist and first team All-Freshman All-American

 1985: Leading scorer

-1986: Played on the North team at the 1986 Olympic Festival Trials in Houston
+1986: Indiana University Captain and played on the North team at the 1986 Olympic Festival Trials at Rice University in Houston.

 San Diego State University